Weiwei-Wan/MyWeb/docs/Unity.md

 diffuse = Kd x colorLight x max(N*L,0)

 Kd is the diffuse reflection coefficient, colorLight is the color of the light, N is the unit normal vector, L is the unit vector pointing from the point to the light source, where N is the dot multiplied by L, if the result is less than or equal to 0, the diffuse reflection is 0.

 ---

+## Render pipelines

+A render pipeline follows these steps:

+1. Culling, where the pipeline decides which objects from the scene to display.
+This usually means it removes objects that are outside the camera view (frustum culling) or hidden behind other objects (occlusion culling).

+2. Rendering, where the pipeline draws the objects with their correct lighting into pixel buffers.

+3. Post-processing, where the pipeline modifies the pixel buffers to generate the final output frame for the display.
+Example of modifications include color grading, bloom, and depth of field.

+Pre-built render pipelines in Unity:

+- The Built-In Render Pipeline is Unity’s default render pipeline.
+It’s a general purpose render pipeline with limited options for customization.

+- The Universal Render Pipeline (URP) is a Scriptable Render Pipeline that you can customize.
+It lets you create scalable graphics across a wide range of platforms.

+- The High Definition Render Pipeline (HDRP) is a Scriptable Render Pipeline that lets you create cutting-edge, high-fidelity graphics on high-end platforms.

+---